XEQT

 For every $100 I invested in VGRO the past year, I received an average of $2.1387 in dividends.

-Out of the three ETFs in this post, VGRO paid me the most dividends last year.
+Out of the three ETFs in this post, VGRO paid me the most dividends in the past year.
 VGRO dividends are paid quarterly in January, April, July, and October.

 If someone were to invest $10,000 into VGRO, they'd receive around $213.87 in dividends.